General Suggestions on Teaching Students with Disabilities

 - Medical conditions, including medication side-effects, can cause problems with fatigue and stamina which adversely affect attention and concentration.
 For these reasons, students with medical conditions may need extended time on exams.

 - Check for internal and external distractions near the testing area and eliminate to the extent possible.

 - Students with some medical conditions may become dizzy and disoriented, or may lack physical stamina.
 Thus they may be unable to quickly get from one location on campus to another.
 For these reasons, a student may be late getting to class.
 Please be patient when this happens.

 - Instructors in courses requiring field trips or internships need to work with their students and the Disabled Students' Program to be sure the students' needs are met.
-For example, the students may require assistance with transportation, specific seating arrangements, accessible environment, and/or frequent rest-breaks.
+For example, the students may require assistance with accessible transportation, specific seating arrangements, an accessible environment, and/or frequent rest-breaks.

 Inclusive Design Online Resources

 DO-IT is a valuable web site that promotes inclusion and success for people with disabilities.
 On this site are pages directed to faculty that discuss and demonstrate methods for creating a more inclusive classroom experience.

 AHEAD is the premiere professional association committed to full participation of persons with disabilities in postsecondary education.
 On this site are pages directed to professionals who work with students with disabilities in postsecondary.
 The Universal Design Toolkit (go to Learn, then scroll down to Universal Design) and the JPED (go to Learn, then scroll down to the JPED), a scholarly journal leading the field in postsecondary disability services, are just a few of the available resources available through this organization.
 Most resources are accessible to the public.
 For information available to members, contact firstname.lastname@example.org.